MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 More information: [Introduction to data groups](https://docs.microsoft.com/power-platform/admin/introduction-to-data-groups)

 **Permission**: Intended to be used only by admins: Power Platform Service Admin or Global Admin permission required.
-Share with your CoE admins.<!--Fictitious name isn't on our approved list.-->
+Share with your CoE admins.

 ![DLP Editor](media/coe51.png "DLP Editor")